DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 sudo sysctl --system
 ```

--> This step opens up the Linux system to allow Kubernetes networking to work.
+-> This step opens up the Linux system to allow K8s networking to work.
 It lets pods talk to each other, and lets kube-proxy control traffic safely.

 ### Step 4: Install Container Runtime

 There are 3 container runtimes: containerd, docker, and cri

-Historically, Kubernetes used Docker as its container runtime.
+Historically, K8s used Docker as its container runtime.
 But since Kubernetes v1.24, Docker support was removed and replaced by containerd (and CRI-O).
 So we use containerd in this case instead of Docker or cri

 **Add repo and install packages**